Allergies and sinus infections can present similar symptoms. So, what how do you tell the difference between sinusitis and your allergies?

 - Incessant coughing

 Call us at 954-983-1211 to request an appointment and start your customized treatment plan today!
-Relief is just around the corner here at South Florida Sinus and Allergy Center.
+Relief is just around the corner here at Florida Sinus & Snoring Specialists.